odkr/sucgi/README.rst

     Whether the *sys/syscall.h* header is available.
 Boolean value.

 TESTING
-    Whether to build a binary for testing.
+    Whether to build for testing.
 Boolean value.
     *Test builds are insecure!*